Nooberieno/DnD-Homebrew/content/classes-subclasses/ranger.md

 ### Keen Scout
 _7th-level Nightstalker - Shadow Shot Variant feature_

-You gain an additional 20 ft base movement speed.

 **Hunter or Hunted**

-When hitting an enemy with **Shadow Snare** marks it as if targeted by the _Hunter's Mark_ spell, this effect lasts until the end of the day and doesn't require concentration.
+When you hit an enemy with **Shadow Snare**, you can mark it as if targeted by the _Hunter's Mark_ spell, this effect lasts for 1 minute and doesn't require concentration.

+You can use this feature a number of times equal to your Wisdom modifier, regaining all uses upon finishing a long rest.

 **Shadow Scout**